Elision: Urdu

 In sentences, they may appear as:

-Kya tum paṛ ray o? ("Are you studying?") instead of "Kya tum paṛh rahay ho?"
+Kyā tum paṛ re o? ("Are you studying?") instead of "Kyā tum paṛh rahe ho?"

-Variations are also common where some individuals may prefer to pronounce a complete word such as "paṛh" while shortening the rest, depending on the preference of the person, their dialect, or their accent.
+Variations are also common where some individuals may prefer to pronounce a complete word while shortening the rest, depending on the preference of the person, their dialect, or their accent.

 Welsh

 Elision is a major feature of Welsh, found commonly in verb forms, such as in the following examples: